Title Insurance - Why You Should Consider It

 - Title insurance can sometimes let the lawyer release funds before land titles has completed its work (GAP coverage).
 Normally we need to wait to ensure that everything has registered correctly and that there are no other registrations on title before funds can be released.
 Land titles is only about 2-3 business days behind on their work so it is not very long, and there are reasons why we usually wait for registration first, but sometimes we cannot wait.
 That's when title insurance can help.

-- If the seller or someone before them didn't get proper permits from the city or municipality to build or renovate, as long as you had no knowledge or suspicion of this, title insurance will often pay for the costs to remedy the problem if the city or municipality is requiring it.
+- If the seller or someone before them didn't get proper permits from the city or municipality to build or renovate, or if there is something where the property does not comply with municipal bylaws, as long as you had no knowledge or suspicion of this, title insurance 'might' pay for the costs to remedy the problem if the city or municipality is requiring it.
+To know which would or would not be covered, you would need to examine the policy more closely but some of these types of problems are insured.
+With only a survey certificate, you would have no protection for something like this.

 - If someone makes a claim against your property afterwards, and it was never supposed to be your responsibility, then title insurance may help.